pmean/build-website/text/99/modify.md

 of your statistics and then change the data if you don't like what you see.

+No
+- no
-No, no, I'm just kidding.
+- I'm just kidding.
 I'm sure you're the last person who would want to cheat like this.
-There are many legitimate reasons for changing your data, of course.
+There are many legitimate reasons for changing your data
+- of course.
 One is to convert to a different unit of measurement.
 Another is to combine categories together. **Various procedures for changing your data appear under the TRANSFORM menu in SPSS**.